 Mrs. Ashley Callagy

-Mrs. Ashley Callagy graduated from Archbishop Molloy in 2005 and currently fulfills a leave replacement position in the Guidance Department for the 2016-2017 school year.
+Mrs. Ashley Callagy graduated from Archbishop Molloy in 2005 and has been working in the Guidance Department since 2016.
 Mrs. Callagy received a Bachelor of Arts in Psychology from Iona College and a Master of Social Work from Fordham University’s Graduate School of Social Service.
-She then worked as a social worker in various settings, gaining experience in running groups and performing mental health counseling, earning a NYS license in clinical social work.
-This year, she will be running Peer Groups and offering individual personal/academic counseling.
-Mrs. Callagy enjoys being involved in retreats to Esopus, the Committee on Marist Life and Mission, the St. Marcellin Champagnat Society, the Open House Committee, and looks forward to joining in more aspects of the school’s social activities as the year progresses.
+She then worked as a social worker in various settings, gaining experience in running groups and performing mental health counseling, earning a NYS license in clinical social work (LCSW).
+She currently runs Peer Groups and offers individual personal/academic counseling.
+Mrs. Callagy enjoys being involved in various aspects of the school’s spiritual and social programs, including SMILE, the Committee on Marist Life and Mission, retreats to Esopus, the St. Marcellin Champagnat Society, and the Mid-Hudson Valley Camp.
+Mrs. Callagy can be reached via email at email@example.com.